mignonstyle/ms-custom-login/readme.txt

 == Changelog ==

 = 1.1 =
+* Test for WordPress 4.8.
 * add travis-ci and unit test.
+* Fix error of Undefined variable

 = 1.0 =
 * Bug fix of logo image.